scottross123/microbakery-management-software/specs.md

 database needs teaking, add supplier table, remove flour table, modify some attributes add user table and user authentication with flask

+todo:
+maybe use userouter hook for routing instead of routerprovider component remove repeated flex component from each page comnent and put it in app.tsx